demisto/content/Packs/EmailRepIO/README.md

 ### email
 ***
-Get DBot score for email address using EmailRepIO reputation
+Gets the DBot score for the given email address using the EmailRepIO reputation.

 #### Base Command